 Outdoor Living Spaces

 Your backyard should have a focal point.
 If yours doesn’t, consider creating one.
-Some affordable weekend project ideas that can add substantial value are, building a pergola, a water feature, or a fire pit with gathering area.
+Some affordable weekend project ideas that can add substantial value are, building a pergola, a water feature, or a fire pit with a gathering area.

 Pool and Decks